AhmedYoshay/CLASSMATE-Student-Management-System/README.md

 ---

 ## Features ✨

 - **User Authentication**: Secure login/logout system with role-based access (teacher, student, admin).
+Admin has the ability to create, update, and delete user accounts.

 - **Attendance Management**: Mark attendance with statuses (Present, Absent, Late) and view attendance reports.
+Admin can view and export attendance data across all sections.

 - **Marks Management**: Flexible and dynamic grading system, supporting multiple categories like quizzes, assignments, and exams with weightages.
+Admin has access to view and manage grades across all courses and sections.

 - **Course Registration and Withdrawal**: Students can register for or withdraw from courses while meeting prerequisites.
+Admin can manage course offerings, update course details, and manage student enrollments.

 - **Sections Management**: Handle multiple sections for the same course, allowing for different instructors or schedules.
+Admin has control over creating and assigning sections, and managing student enrollment across sections.

 - **Library Books Management**: Track library books, including borrowing and returning details.
+Admin can add/remove books, manage library inventory, and track borrowing records.

 - **Transcripts**: Generate and view academic transcripts.
+Admin can access all student transcripts and generate reports for specific students or cohorts.

 - **Feedback System**: Allow students to provide feedback on courses, instructors, and more.
+Admin can review feedback for all courses and take necessary actions based on insights.

 - **Profile Viewing**: Students and teachers can view and manage their profiles.
+Admin can view and edit user profiles as needed, and manage permissions.

 - **Grade Analysis**: Analyze grades with tools like bell curve analysis, highlighting individual and overall performance.
+Admin can view detailed grade reports and analytics for all sections.

+### **Admin Features**:
+- **User Management**: Admin can create, update, and delete user accounts for students, teachers, and other admins.
+- **Course Management**: Admin can create and manage courses, assign teachers, configure course settings (e.g., prerequisites), and monitor course enrollment.
+- **Section Management**: Admin can manage section creation, assign teachers to sections, and oversee student enrollment in various sections.
+- **Attendance Monitoring**: Admin can access and export attendance reports for all students and sections.
+- **Marks Management**: Admin can view and edit marks for all students and sections, ensuring data accuracy.
+- **Library Management**: Admin has full control over the library’s catalog, including adding new books, managing borrowings, and tracking overdue books.
+- **Feedback Management**: Admin can view and manage all feedback submitted by students, ensuring that constructive feedback is used to improve courses and teaching.
 ---

 ## Technologies Used 🛠️